Vendor management system (VMS) - Definition, types, and benefits

 The first step to building relationships with your vendors is to identify which of these vendors you want to work together with.

-Based on your business needs, the procurement team will list potential vendors that may fit the bill according to what you want to order.
-It’s easier to narrow down your selection this way.
+Based on your business needs, the procurement team will list potential vendors that match your requirements.
+This makes it easier to narrow down your selection.

-Once you’ve narrowed down the potential vendors, you’ll want to weigh them out against each other so that you can select the best ones for your purchases.
+Once you’ve narrowed down the potential vendors, you’ll want to weigh them out against each other using specific vendor selection criteria to ensure you choose the right vendor for your purchases.

 After you pick a particular vendor, you want to enter the contract negotiation phase to get the best price and terms for your purchases.

-Make sure that you familiarize yourself with the vendor and maintain a good relationship as the negotiations happen.
+Make sure to familiarize yourself with the vendor and maintain a good relationship as you negotiate with vendors.
 Try to find the best solution for all parties involved.

 Just because you have onboarded your vendor onto the vendor management system, that doesn’t mean the work is done.